Clan Fraser of Lovat: Origins of the surname

 The exact origins of the surname "Fraser" can not be determined with any great certainty.
 Traditionally it is thought to have originated in France, but the Oxford Dictionary of Family Names (2016) notes there is no place name in France corresponding with the earliest spellings of the name – "de Fresel", "de Friselle", and "de Freseliere" – and suggests the possibility it represents a Gaelic name "corrupted beyond recognition by Anglo-French scribes".

 The first definite record of the name in Scotland occurs in the mid-12th century as "de Fresel", "de Friselle", and "de Freseliere", and appears to be an Angevin name.
 The French surname "Frézelière" or "de la Frézelière" or "Frézeau de la Frézelière", exists in France to this day, and is still concentrated in the area of Anjou.
 It also corresponds with the Scottish version in its spelling.
 Belief in the name's Angevin origin has also been firmly held by the Frasers themselves.
 In 1702, while in exile in France, Simon Fraser, 11th Lord Lovat, "entered into a formal league of amity" and "declared an alliance" with the French Marquis de la Frézelière and claimed common origin from the "seigneurs de la Frézelière" in Loigné-Sur-Mayenne.
 The first annual gathering of the Clan Fraser in Canada in 1894 also recalls this connection.

 There is other evidence of an ancient connection with Anjou.
-An 18th century document La Dictionnaire de la Noblesse states that a Simon Frezel was born to the knightly Frezel family from Anjou and, sometime after the year 1030, established himself in Scotland.
+An 18th-century document Le Dictionnaire de la noblesse states that a Simon Frezel was born to the knightly Frezel family from Anjou and, sometime after the year 1030, established himself in Scotland.
 It also states that Simon Frezel's descendants multiplied and eventually became known as Frasers.
 This would also explain the prevalence of the name Simon throughout clan history, as all Frasers (by descent) would have the knight Simon Frezel as a distant but common ancestor.

 There are other suggested links with France, but these are more in the realm of myth than history: